MIBench/MIBench.github.io/README.md

 false negative rate (FNR), membership advantage (MA)).
 We have identified three principles for the proposed “comparing different MI attacks” methodology, and we have designed and implemented the MIBench benchmark with 84 evaluation scenarios for each dataset.
 In total, we have used our benchmark to fairly and systematically compare 13 state-of-the-art MI attack algorithms across 588 evaluation scenarios, and these evaluation scenarios cover 7 widely used datasets and 7 representative types of models.

 MI attacks:
-NN_attack
+NN_attack,
-Loss-Threshold
+Loss-Threshold,
-Lable-only
+Lable-only,
-Top3-NN attack
+Top3-NN attack,
-Top1-Threshold
+Top1-Threshold,
-BlindMI-Diff
+BlindMI-Diff,
-Top2+True
+Top2+True,
-Privacy Risk Scores
+Privacy Risk Scores,
-Shapley Values
+Shapley Values,
-Positive Predictive Value
+Positive Predictive Value ,
-Calibrated Score
+Calibrated Score,
-Distillation-based Thre.
+Distillation-based Thre.,
 Likelihood ratio attack

 Datasets: CH_MNIST, CIFAR10, CIFAR100, ImageNet, Location30, Purchase100, ImageNet, Texas100